 He also expressed the hope that “due consideration” would be given to the consequences of the two sites at Henwick which had been bolted on to the local plan at the last minute by the Inspector.
 This would seem sensible: although not part of the NE Thatcham site, the consequences of any development here surely will have an effect on Thatcham’s future infrastructure needs.

-The master-planning exercise
+The master-planning exercise: the background

 In April 2025, the Planning Inspector produced his report on the main modifications to WBC’s draft local plan.
 This included consideration of whether “policy SP17, relating to a strategic allocation at North East Thatcham, [was] justified and consistent with national policy, and would be effective in achieving sustainable development on the site” He considers these point in paragraphs 107 to 156.